Change of college

 We consider a number of factors when change of college applications are reviewed — including, but not limited to, whether the applicant would have been accepted had they applied directly to the College of Engineering as a freshman, completion (at a minimum) of the prescribed engineering freshman curriculum, enrollment in (or completion of) certain sophomore curriculum courses, the student’s overall GPA in these courses, the number of technical courses completed at Berkeley (not at a community college or through AP/IB exams), number of technical courses completed each semester at Berkeley, space availability in the major to which a student has applied and the student’s motivation for engineering as described in the personal statement.

-- The College of Engineering Undergraduate Guide has detailed information on majors, including a semester-by-semester academic plan to complete your degree requirements.
+The College of Engineering Undergraduate Guide includes detailed information about majors, including a semester-by-semester academic plan to complete degree requirements.
 The departmental websites also have information about requirements, usually found in the undergraduate or degree programs section.

-- The humanities and social sciences page on our website explains the complete details on this six-course requirement.
+The humanities and social sciences page on our website explains the complete details on this six-course College of Engineering requirement.